 Forty Mile Desert

 "For people who haven't been here, the forty mile desert is inexplicably desolate and visitors to this marker won't really capture its essence at a modern, air-conditioned rest stop.
-This marker would be much better placed south of here along US 95 so that we'd have an actual VIEW of the desert, not a view of the men's restroom ..." -- Journal Entry, August 2007
+This marker would be much better placed south of here along US 95 so that we'd have an actual VIEW of the desert, not a view of the men's restroom ..." -- August 2007

-At Trinity Rest Area (I-80 and US 95), 23 miles east of Fernley
+At Trinity Rest Area, 23 miles east of Fernley

 Original Date Visited: 8/14/07